OGGM/oggm/docs/run_examples/run_from_calibrated.rst

 Set-up a run with previously calibrated mass-balance
 ====================================================

-This realizes a full run on a subset of four glaciers.
+This example shows how to run OGGM on a list of glaciers.

-The important part here is that we use a precalibrated list of tstars for the run, which means that we don't calibrate the mass balance anymore.
+We use a previously precalibrated list of tstars for the run, which means that we don't have to calibrate the mass balance anymore.

 Full script